-Not only does pop star Katy Perry use her social media presence to spread wellness-related information so her followers can be their best selves, but she also uses it as a platform to share more about the causes that matter to her.
+Not only does pop star Katy Perry use her social media presence to spread wellness-related information so her followers can be their best selves, but she’s also one of the celebrities using her platform to share more about the causes that matter to her.
 For example, as a new mom, Katy recently shared that she’s an angel for Baby2Baby, an organization that provides children living in poverty with essential items like clothing and diapers.

 More Great toast Stories

 - How Dolly Parton became the patron saint of children’s literacy